grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 | --- | ------------------------------ | ------------------ | ------- |
 | N/A | `--config <path>`, `-c <path>` | N/A                | `null`  |

-An example of a config file is available [here](/using-k6/options#config-json-example)

 > ### ⚠️ Keep in mind!
 >